POLICIES AND PROCEDURES

 Referee instructor or online.
 Each referee must pay his or her own certification fee.

-For a referee to be able to referee RYSL games the following must be met:
+For a referee to be able to referee JCSL games the following must be met:

 They must fulfill all assignments by either refereeing those games, or finding qualified